iotaledger/inx-chronicle/documentation/docs/getting_started/docker.md

 1. A recent release of Docker enterprise or community edition.
 You can find installation instructions in the [official Docker documentation](https://docs.docker.com/engine/install/).
 2. [Docker Compose CLI plugin](https://docs.docker.com/compose/install/compose-plugin/).
-3. A local clone of the [Chronicle](https://github.com/iotaledger/inx-chronicle.git) repository
+3. A local clone of the [Chronicle](https://github.com/iotaledger/inx-chronicle.git) repository.

 Enter the `docker` folder: